mfaustin/ProjectOne558/README.md

 | Sum      | 325 | 402 |   148 |      242 | 1117 |

 Contingency Table of Type by Stage

+What stood out to me from the first table in regard to evolution stages was that there were many more first and second stage pokemon than third stage.
+That outcome made sense because players go from lower to higher stages over time so fewer third stage were expected.

 ``` r
 #table(allSpecies$shape)